ramanathanlab/pdfwf/README.md

 #### Non-Conda Env
 If you are not using conda, these instructions will establish the local.env file
 ```
-# replace the path below with the path to your environment/where you install tesseract
+# Replace the path below with the path to your environment/where you install tesseract
 find /home/hippekp/CVD-Mol_AI/hippekp/conda/envs/marker-wf/ -name tessdata
 # replace the path in this command with the output of the above command
 echo "TESSDATA_PREFIX=/home/hippekp/CVD-Mol_AI/hippekp/conda/envs/marker-wf/share/tessdata" >> marker/local.env
 echo "TORCH_DEVICE=cuda" >> marker/local.env
 echo "INFERENCE_RAM=40" >> marker/local.env
 ```

 ## `Nougat` Pipeline Installation

 **On a Polaris login node:**

 ```
-#Create a conda environment with python3.10
+# Create a conda environment with python3.10

 module load conda/2023-10-04
 conda create -n nougat-wf python=3.10
 conda activate nougat-wf

-#Create a base directory to host Nougat and pdfwf code.
+# Create a base directory to host Nougat and pdfwf code.
 mkdir nougat_wf
 cd nougat_wf

-#Install Nougat
+# Install Nougat
 git clone https://github.com/facebookresearch/nougat.git
 cd nougat
 python3 -m pip install --upgrade pip setuptools wheel chardet